Cry (Simple Minds album): Recording

+The lead single from the album, "Cry", heavily samples "Indestructible" by Matthew Good Band.

 Critical reception

 The album received mixed reviews.
 While James McNair in Q magazine called it "a disappointing concoction of half-baked ideas and style ingredients" it also received some more favourable reviews.
 Jane Stevenson in the Toronto Sun wrote: "The epic-sounding numbers Spaceface, New Sunshine Morning, One Step Closer, Sugar and Sleeping Girl are particularly dance-floor-worthy, while the more stripped-down Lazy Lately and Cry Again are definitely worth a listen.
 Not nearly as well executed are the acoustic guitar number Face In The Sun, the disjointed Disconnected and Slave Nation, and the album-ending throwaway instrumental The Floating World."
 Uncut reviewer David Stubbs noted the band's attempt to rejuvenate their sound: "while it's heartening that Simple Minds have abandoned their windier stadium rock tendencies, this lacks the magesterial lightness of a New Gold Dream or Sons and Fascination."